Of all things, the timing and sequence is where flexibility will be necessary.

 Why the two options?
 The technical crux of wintertime CDT is the combination of steep terrain of central and southern Colorado and notoriously weak snowpack.
 This area is reserved for the late springtime.
 Past Grand Lake and the Front Range, the CDT begins to mellow, and the snowpack thickens.

 Why is southbound starting mid-Winter my second preference?
 In general, it is better to walk up warm, crusty, and usually more stable southern faces in the sun, and ski quickly through colder, softer northerly aspects, where weak layers lurk and safety distances are easily maintained.
-The disadvantages would be missing a considerable amount of powder, hiking in the coldest temps on the mountain (only bad when it's frigid), hiking on the most dangerous aspects of the mountain (increasing the time of exposure to risk), being less able to use a solar charger, possibly hiking up with crampons and skis on my back and having to walk down the barren southern slope, and, finally, being in New Mexico in June, a hot and windy place at that time of year.
+Thus, the disadvantages would be missing a considerable amount of powder, hiking in the coldest temps on the mountain (only bad when it's frigid), hiking on the most dangerous aspects of the mountain (increasing the time of exposure to risk), being less able to use a solar charger, possibly hiking up with crampons and skis on my back and having to walk down the barren southern slope, and, finally, being in New Mexico in June, a hot and windy place at that time of year.
 None of those are deal breakers.
 Also, after approximately 2.5 months, mid-April or early May, I'd be in central Colorado, approximately, which is the time to head through the most technical portion of the wintertime CDT.

 Probably most importantly, I don't have a partner yet.
 The three weeks until we may hit considerable snow in New Mexico and switch to skis will serve as an extended trail date for anyone who chooses to join me.
 We will work out our routines and quirks by Christmas, I expect.
 Also, on the New Mexican portion, we can get our legs and backs ready for the more strenuous but fun skiing portion.